danielfinnerty/PFDA/project/README.md

 This project is an anlaysis of solar generation potential, and comparing that against energy usage, with a view to determine if a quoted solar install makes financial sense.

-This is done through learnings gained both from the programming for data analytics module, and through additional research performed as a suplement to these learnings.
+This is done using learnings gained both from the programming for data analytics module, and through additional research performed as a suplement to these learnings.

-The code, explanation, and information sources can be found in `solar_assessment'ipynb`.
+The code, explanations, and information sources can be found in the `solar_assessment.ipynb` notebook.

 To run this, the following Python packages are required.